papaknik/Multinomial-Logistic-Regression-with-scikit-learn/README.md

 ## Author

-This project was developed by Nikos Papakostas.
+This practice project was developed by Nikos Papakostas.
 Feedback and contributions are welcome!

 ---